 The Holy Monastery of Varlaam

-The Holy Monastery of Varlaam is the second biggest monastery of Meteora.
-Located very close to Great Meteoro Monastery, it was founded in the mid 14th century by a monk named Varlaam.
+The Monastery of Varlaam, the second largest monastery in Meteora, is steeped in history and offers stunning views of the surrounding landscape.
+Located in proximity to the Great Meteoro Monastery, this remarkable site was founded in the mid-14th century by a dedicated monk named Varlaam.

-In the early 16th century two brothers from Ioannina, the priest-monks Theophanes and Nectarios, the so-called Apsarades decided to reactivate the abandoned monastery of Varlaam.
-They settled on the cliff spending many years building a new chapel dedicated to “All Saints” in 1541.
+However, the story of the Monastery of Varlaam did not end there.
+In the early 16th century, two visionary brothers from Ioannina, Theophanes and Nectarios, also known as the Apsarades, revitalized this abandoned sanctuary.
+They devoted many years to restoring the monastery, culminating in the construction of a new chapel dedicated to “All Saints” in 1541.

 Useful info